Partial Feedback Online Learning: Proof of Bounds between Combinatorial Dimensions

 \emph{Multiclass learnability.} Fix any round and any instance $x\in\X$.
 After the learner predicts, the adversary reveals the full label $y\in\Y$.
 For this fixed $(x,y)$, the equation $\sin(x+c)=y$ has at most two solutions in $c\in[0,2\pi)$.
 Hence there are at most two hypotheses in $\H$ consistent with $(x,y)$, so the version space shrinks to a finite class of size at most $2$ after one labeled example.
 A finite multiclass hypothesis class is online learnable with a constant mistake bound, therefore $\H$ is multiclass online learnable.

 \emph{Partial-feedback non-learnability.} We use the adversary in Algorithm~\ref{alg:aaer}.
 It suffices to show two properties:

-\emph{(i) At most one slot increases per round.} The adversary maintains a multiset of ``slots'' $\hat Q_t$ indexed by the candidate collections in $\tilde Q_t$ (as in Algorithm~\ref{alg:aaer}).
+\emph{(i) At most one slot increases per round.} The adversary maintains a multiset of ``slots'' $\hat Q_t$ indexed by the candidate subsets in $\tilde Q_t$ (as in Algorithm~\ref{alg:aaer}).
 At round $t$, the instance $x_t$ is chosen from an available set $X_{t-1}$, and then $X_t$ is updated by removing every $x\in X_{t-1}$ for which there exist $Q,Q'\in \tilde Q_{t}$, and $f\in Q$, $f'\in Q'$ such that $f(x)=f'(x)$.
-Consequently, for the realized prediction value $\hat{y}_t$, there can be at most one collection $Q\in\tilde Q_{t-1}$ that contains some $f$ with $f(x_t)=\hat{y}_t$; otherwise two distinct collections would ``collide'' at $x_t$, contradicting the construction of $X_t$.
+Consequently, for the prediction value $\hat{y}_t$, there can be at most one subset $Q\in\tilde Q_{t-1}$ that contains some $f$ with $f(x_t)=\hat{y}_t$; otherwise two distinct subsets would ``collide'' at $x_t$, contradicting the construction of $X_t$.
 Therefore, when updating $\hat Q_t$, at most one slot is incremented in each round.

 \emph{(ii) The available instance set never becomes empty.} For any fixed distinct pair $f(x)=\sin(x+c)$ and $f'(x)=\sin(x+c')$ with $c\neq c'$, the equation $f(x)=f'(x)$ has only finitely many solutions on $[-\pi,\pi]$ (in fact, at most two whenever the two values are not simultaneously $\pm1$).
 In Algorithm~\ref{alg:aaer}, at round $t$ we add at most two new hypotheses to the bookkeeping (those satisfying $f(x_t)=y_t^{\rm vis}$), hence the update from $X_{t-1}$ to $X_t$ removes only finitely many points from $X_{t-1}$.
 Since $X_0=\X$ is infinite, it follows inductively that $X_t$ remains infinite (hence nonempty) for all $t$.